Rastion/rastion/docs/DMP_v0.1.md

 | `solution` | object | Solution payload (see below). |
 | `solver` | object | Parsed `solver.yaml` content. |
 | `metadata` | object | Runner metadata (see below). |

+The internal structure of the `solution` object is model-defined and not interpreted by the runner.

 ### 7.1 Status Normalization